PierfrancescoSoffritti/android-youtube-player/README.md

 #### Supported options

 ##### `controls`
-This option indicates whether the web-based UI of the IFrame player is used or not.
+This option indicates whether the web-based UI of the IFrame player should be hidden or visible.

-If set to 0: web UI is not used.
+If set to 0: web UI is not visible.

-If set to 1: web UI is used.
+If set to 1: web UI is visible.

 ##### `rel`
 This option controls the related videos shown at the end of a video.